Color-Rise/shards-utils/scripts/README.md

 # Utility scripts for shards

-*Note: the scripts are meant to be used on Windows from a MinGW prompt.
-They can easily be adapted to work on a Linux shell as well: just edit them and remove the executable extension (`.exe`).*

 ## Building

 The script `run-build.sh` can be used to build shards with several options.
 Shards will be built into a child folder of `build/` (e.g. `build/Debug` for the DEBUG version).

-In addition a copy of the final executable will be copied into `build` with a different name based on whether in is the DEBUG or the RELEASE build (resp. `shardsd.exe` and `shardsr.exe`).
-This helps keeping both side by side.

 **Debug**
 ```sh